AndyObtiva/glimmer/README.md

 When a task is specified, it runs via rake.
 Some tasks take arguments in square brackets.

-Available tasks are below (you may also lookup by adding `require 'glimmer/rake_task'` in Rakefile and running rake -T): glimmer list:gems:customshell[query]               # List Glimmer custom shell gems available at rubygems.org (query is optional) [alt: list:gems:cs] glimmer list:gems:customwidget[query]              # List Glimmer custom widget gems available at rubygems.org (query is optional) [alt: list:gems:cw] glimmer list:gems:dsl[query]                       # List Glimmer DSL gems available at rubygems.org (query is optional)
+Available tasks are below (if you do not see any, please add `require 'glimmer/rake_task'` to Rakefile and rerun or run rake -T): glimmer list:gems:customshell[query]               # List Glimmer custom shell gems available at rubygems.org (query is optional) [alt: list:gems:cs] glimmer list:gems:customwidget[query]              # List Glimmer custom widget gems available at rubygems.org (query is optional) [alt: list:gems:cw] glimmer list:gems:dsl[query]                       # List Glimmer DSL gems available at rubygems.org (query is optional)